 We value the Priority Pass Select benefit at $250 for most travelers.
 You’ll find Priority Pass lounges at most airports when traveling abroad, meaning that you’ll almost always have a place to work, relax, or eat before a long flight.

-3. Earn 5x Points per Dollar Spent on Amex Travel Purchases [$100]
+3. Earn 5x Points per Dollar Spent on Flights and Prepaid Hotels on Amex Travel [$100]